 - Take the cheeses out of the brine and pat them dry.
-Place them onto a drying rack and cover them with clean cheesecloth.
+Place them on a drying rack and cover with clean cheesecloth.
 Air-dry for several days or until the surface of the cheese is dry to the touch.
-Flip them a few times during the drying process.
+Flip cheese a few times during the drying process.

 - Place the cheeses in a ripening box, cave, or cellar and cover them loosely.
 Keep the ripening area cool and humid.
 (About 85% humidity is preferable.)
 To deter mold and help rind development, brush the cheeses with brine about twice a week for 3 weeks.
 At 3 weeks, the Asiago will be ready to eat, but you can age it longer by just continuing to brush it twice a week for 3 months to a year.